Billy Yates (American football)

-William LaQuayne Yates (born April 15, 1980) is an American football coach and former offensive guard who is the assistant offensive line coach for the New England Patriots of the National Football League (NFL).
+William LaQuayne Yates (born April 15, 1980) is an American football coach and former offensive guard in the National Football League (NFL).
 He played college football at Texas A&M and was signed by the Miami Dolphins as an undrafted free agent in 2003.

 Yates also played for the New England Patriots and Cleveland Browns.
 He earned a Super Bowl ring with the Patriots in Super Bowl XXXIX.

 Early years

 Yates attended Corsicana High School in Corsicana, Texas, where he lettered in football, track and field, and basketball.

 Playing career

 College

 After graduating from high school, Yates attended Texas A&M University beginning in 1999.
 He was a reserve offensive lineman in his first two seasons, but started 20 games over his junior and senior seasons in 2001 and 2002.

 National Football League

 Miami Dolphins

-Yates was signed as an undrafted free agent after the 2003 NFL Draft by the Miami Dolphins.
+Yates was signed as an undrafted free agent after the 2003 NFL draft by the Miami Dolphins.
 He made the Dolphins' 53-man roster out of training camp and saw action in three games as a reserve in 2003.
 He was waived by the Dolphins on September 5, 2004.